 Can obesity be a problem too?

-Although anyone can get hernia, the elderly, smokers and obese stand a much higher chance of developing one.
+Although a hernia can develop in anyone, the elderly, smokers and obese patients are at a much higher chance of developing one.
 It is now well-established that obesity can progressively cause and/or exacerbate a wide spectrum of co-morbidities, including

 - Gallbladder disease